EasyCodie/Polara/README.md

 ---

+### **Design Philosophy**

+* Clarity – Zero clutter.
+Only what you need to study effectively.
+* Structure – A framework that enforces discipline without feeling rigid.
+* Adaptation – Plans evolve automatically with the student.
+* Simplicity – Fast to use, easy to understand, built for busy academic lives.
+* The UI focuses on clean typography, subtle color coding for courses, and a visually lightweight layout that encourages daily use.

+---

 ## **Who Polara Is For**

 Polara is designed for students who need structure, clarity, and an intelligent system to manage their academic life: